 DRHS celebrated Children in Need in November with two year groups out (Year 9 and 11) who were self-isolating due to covid cases in both years.
 Students and staff raised over £600 by wearing non-uniform.

-Sadly no Christmas Carol Concert or Christmas Fayre this year.
+Sadly no Christmas Carol Concert, Christmas lunch or Christmas Fayre this year.

 On Thursday 21 January a virtual Sixth Form Open Evening was held.

 Prime Minister Boris Johnson announced on 27 January that schools in England will not be able to open after the half-term break in February, but could begin to return from 8 March.

 On Monday 22 February Boris Johnson announced the roadmap for the lifting of Lockdown 3: